12 Best Boutique Hotels to Book for Your Next Trip to San Francisco

 Stylish boutique hotel in the Castro, great for a neighborhood vibe.

-I’m a bit biased, but I think this is one of the best locations in the city.
-The Hotel Castro is located in the Castro, San Francisco’s historically LGBTQ+ neighborhood, but also on the edge of The Mission and super close to Dolores Park.
-Both neighborhoods are known for being super sunny (hey there, SF microclimates) and having great food.
-For travelers wanting a stylish boutique experience with a strong neighborhood vibe, The Hotel Castro is an excellent choice.
+I'm a bit biased, but I think this is one of the best locations in the city.
+The Hotel Castro sits in the heart of San Francisco's historically LGBTQ+ neighborhood, right on the edge of the Mission and steps from Dolores Park.
+Both neighborhoods are known for their sunshine (hey there, SF microclimates) and excellent food.
+For travelers wanting a stylish boutique experience with a strong neighborhood feel, it's a great choice.

 The Jay